HazyResearch/ThunderKittens/README.md

 ```
 Set the directory at which you want the models to download in the `_model_config.yaml` file in the `demos/configs/` directory.

-Next, install the TK kernels:

-1. From the `ThunderKittens/` directory, run `source env.src` to set the environment variables.
-2. In `ThunderKittens/config.py` select `hedgehog` and `attn` and run `python setup.py install` to install the TK kernels.

 #### Attention

 Attention powers a large number of current LLMs.
 TK includes forwards / prefill and backwards kernels.
-We include causal, non-causal, and GQA variants.
+We include causal and non-causal variants.

 We include LLM inference integrations: